chaitanyanarukulla/django-imager/README.md

 ## Change Log

-12-11-2017 6:03pm - Created an API route for listing a single user's photos with tests
+12-11-2017 6:03pm - Added an API route for listing a single user's photos with tests

 12-11-2017 2:55pm - Moved all atatic resources to AWS S3